|

 (5) the insulin is being stored or handled or injected incorrectly or not consistently.
 You should draw up the insulin and give the injection in front of your veterinarian so any problem in that area can be eliminated.

 I would also like to mention that diet can be extremely helpful in lowering a cat's insulin requirements.
-The prescription diet M/D from Hill's has helped many of my patients lower their insulin requirement and even lose the need for insulin altogether.
+Feeding a low carbohydrate canned food has helped many of my patients lower their insulin requirement and even lose the need for insulin altogether.

 Best, Dr. Neely

-Would You Like To Return From Cat Insulin to Home?
+Return From Cat Insulin to our Home Page, The Cat